swethasays/MADE/project/project-plan.md

 - **Data Type:** CSV

-This dataset likely contains detailed information about airports in Germany, such as location, size, type, and other relevant details.
+This dataset contains detailed information about airports in Germany, such as location, size, type, and other relevant details.

 ## Datasource2: Global Airports, Airlines, and Routes